-You can shut down (and restart) Business Transaction Management using the WebLogic server's Administration Console.
+You can shut down (and restart) Business Transaction Management using the WebSphere Administrative Console.

 3.4 Documentation

 You can access Business Transaction Management documentation by clicking the Help button in the Business Transaction Management Console.
 The documentation is presented in an online help format.
 The documentation set includes several tutorials as well as context-sensitive help topics.